Meeting other women

 Joining a group is a great way to meet like-minded women and we're really lucky in Manchester to have a wide range of social, support and networking groups for all ages, interests and backgrounds.

-LGBT Foundation has three social and support groups - Bloomers for older women and Carousel and Stepping Stones for women of all ages.
-We also host a Women's Reading Group for LGBT women.
 Sign up to our Meetup group to keep up to date with the groups and events we have planned - you can even plan your own Meetups!
-And subscribe to our monthly women's e-bulletin to get full listings of what's happening for lesbian and bisexual women in and around Manchester.
+And subscribe to our monthly women's e-bulletin to get full listings of what's happening for lesbian, bisexual and questioning women in and around Manchester.

 As well as the groups that LGBT Foundation host, there are many other groups meeting across the Manchester area.
 Some of these meet in our building.
 You can find a list of all the local groups for lesbian and bisexual women on our Useful Links page or give us a call on 0345 3 30 30 30 for more information.